An explicit algorithm for normal forms in small overlap monoids: Prerequisites

 The following results describe some properties of presentations satisfying the $C(4)$ condition mentioned in \cite{overlaps1} as weak cancellativity properties.

-\begin{prop}[Proposition 1 in \cite{overlaps1}] Let $w$ be a word in $A^*$ and $aX_1Y_1'X_2Y_2'\dots X_nY_n$ be an overlap prefix of $w$.
+\begin{prop}[Proposition 1 in \cite{overlaps1}] Let $w$ be a word in $A^*$ and $aX_0Y_0'X_1Y_1'\dots X_nY_n$ be an overlap prefix of $w$.
 Then there is no relation word contained in this prefix except possibly $X_nY_n$, in case $Z_n=\varepsilon$. \end{prop}

-In a word $w \in A ^ *$, an overlap prefix $aX_1Y_1'X_2Y_2'\dots X_tY_t$ is always contained in some clean overlap prefix $aX_1Y_1'X_2Y_2'\dots X_sY_s$ for $s \geq t$.
-In addition, if a word has a relation prefix, then the shortest such will be an overlap prefix.
+In a word $w \in A ^ *$, an overlap prefix $aX_0Y_0'X_1Y_1'\dots X_tY_t$ is always contained in some clean overlap prefix $aX_0Y_0'X_1Y_1'\dots X_sY_s$ for $s \geq t$.
+In addition, if a word has a relation prefix, then the shortest relation prefix will be an overlap prefix.
 If a word $w$ contains a relation word $u$ as a factor, then it has a relation prefix of the form $aX_uY_u$ for some $a \in A ^ *$.
 It follows that it also has an overlap prefix, this is its shortest relation prefix.
 Since any overlap prefix is contained in a clean overlap prefix it also follows that $w$ has a clean overlap prefix.
 Hence, taking the contrapositive, if a word in $A^*$ does not have a clean overlap prefix, then it contains no relation words as factors.

-If $aXYZ$ is a prefix of a word $w$, with $aXY$ an overlap prefix, then $aXY$ is a clean overlap prefix of $w$.
+If $aXYZ$ is a prefix of a word $w$, with $aXY$ an overlap prefix and $XYZ$ a relation word, then $aXY$ is a clean overlap prefix of $w$.
 If $aXY$ is a clean overlap prefix of a word $w$ and $\overline{XY}$ is a complement of $XY$, then $aXY$ and $a\overline{XY}$ are not necessarily clean overlap prefixes of words equivalent to $w$.
-However, it can be shown that such clean overlap prefixes are always overlap prefixes of words equivalent to $w$. \begin{lem}[Lemma 2 in \cite{overlaps1}] If a word $w$ has clean overlap prefix $aXY$ and $w\equiv v$, then $v$ either has $aXY$ or $a\overline{XY}$ for $\overline{XY}$ some complement of $XY$ as an overlap prefix; and no relation word in $v$ overlaps this prefix, unless it is $XYZ$ or $\overline{XYZ}$. \end{lem}
+However, it can be shown that such clean overlap prefixes are always overlap prefixes of words equivalent to $w$. \begin{lemma}[Lemma 2 in \cite{overlaps1}] If a word $w \in A^*$ has clean overlap prefix $aXY$ and $w\equiv v$ for some $v \in A^*$, then $v$ either has $aXY$ or $a\overline{XY}$ for $\overline{XY}$ some complement of $XY$ as an overlap prefix; and no relation word in $v$ overlaps this prefix, unless it is $XYZ$ or $\overline{XYZ}$. \end{lemma}